How to Scrape Instagram

 For more on proxies in web scraping see our full introduction tutorial which explains different proxy types and how to correctly manage them in web scraping projects.

-Cookies are used to help server track its clients.
-It enables persistent connection details such as login sessions or website preferences.
+Cookies are used to help the server track the state of its clients.
+It enables persistent connection features such as login sessions or website preferences (currency, language etc.).

-In web scraping, we'd can encounter websites that cannot function without cookies so we must replicate them in our HTTP client connection.
-In httpx we can use the cookies
+In web scraping, we can encounter websites that cannot function without cookies so we must replicate them in our HTTP client connection.
+In httpx we can use the cookies argument:

 import httpx